-Craig Benzine teaches you about the United States Congress, and why it's bicameral, and what bicameral means.
-Craig tells you what the Senate and House of Representatives are for, some of the history of the institutions, and reveal to you just how you can become a representative.
+In which Craig Benzine teaches you about the United States Congress, why it's bicameral, and what bicameral means.
+Craig tells you what the Senate and House of Representatives are for, talks about some of the histories of the institutions, and reveals to you just how you can become a representative.
 It's not that easy.
 But an eagle gets punched, so there's that.

-This week Craig Benzine talks about the importance of elections.
-But he isn’t going to focus on presidential elections, but instead those of the strongest part of our government: congressional elections.
-Craig will talk about the frequency of elections in the Senate and House, typical characteristics of a candidate, and the motivating factors our congresspeople follow to get re-elected.
+This week Craig Benzine talks about the importance of elections in the strongest branch of the U.S. Government: Congress.
+He'll talk about the frequency of elections in the Senate and House, the typical characteristics of a candidate, and the motivating factors our congresspeople follow to get re-elected.

 This week Craig Benzine explores the leadership structure of congress.
-We’ll break out the clone machine to examine the responsibilities of the speaker of the house, the majority and minority leaders as well as the majority and minority whips in both the Senate and the House.
-As the leadership heavily influences assignments to committees and acts as the primary point of contact with the media, they wield significant power in influencing the public dialog.
+We’ll break out the clone machine to examine the responsibilities of the speaker of the house, the majority and minority leaders, and the majority and minority whips in both the Senate and the House.
+As the leadership heavily influences assignments to committees and acts as the primary point of contact with the media, they wield significant power in influencing public dialog.

 This week Craig continues our conversation on presidential powers by looking at those NOT found in the Constitution - implied or inherent powers.
-We’ll talk about how the president uses his or her power to negotiate executive agreements, recommend legislative initiatives, instate executive orders, impound funds, and claim executive privilege in order to get things done.
-Implied powers are kind of tough to tack down, as they aren’t really powers until they’re asserted, but once the they are, most subsequent presidents chose not to give them up.
+We’ll talk about how the President uses their power to negotiate executive agreements, recommend legislative initiatives, instate executive orders, impound funds, and claim executive privilege in order to get things done.
+Implied powers are kind of tough to tack down, as they aren’t really powers until they’re asserted, but once they are, most subsequent Presidents chose not to give them up.
 So we’ll try to cover those we’ve seen so far and talk a little bit about reactions to these sometimes controversial actions from the other branches of Congress.

-In which Craig Benzine teaches you about delegation, and informal powers.
+In which Craig Benzine teaches you about delegation and informal powers.
 What are all these federal agencies about?
-Well, the president has a lot of stuff to do as the chief executive, and as much as Americans like to talk about personal responsibility, the president can't really do all this stuff alone.
+Well, the President has a lot of stuff to do as the chief executive, and as much as Americans like to talk about personal responsibility, the President can't really do all this stuff alone.
 Because it's a huge job!
 Same deal with Congress.
 So, they delegate authority.
 This is where all the government agencies and stuff come from.
-The Congress creates them to actually get around to enforcing laws.
-You'll learn about stuff like OSHA, and the FDA, and maybe even the FCC.
+Congress creates them to actually get around to enforcing laws.
+You'll learn about stuff like OSHA, the FDA, and maybe even the FCC.
 Although you hear an occasional complaint about bureaucracies and such, the business of government wouldn't get done without agencies and delegation.

-This week Craig Benzine talks about how the president gets things done.
-Filling the role of the executive branch is a pretty big job - much too big for just one person.
-It's so big that the president employees an entire federal bureaucracy!
-Today, we’re just going to focus on those closest to the president, like the vice president, the Cabinet, and the Executive Office of the President.
-We’ll figure out which strategy is most useful in helping the president make things happen and we’ll discuss the controversy around the president’s gradual increase in power.
+This week Craig Benzine talks about how the President gets things done.
+Filling the role of the Executive Branch is a pretty big job - much too big for just one person.
+It's so big that the President employs an entire federal bureaucracy!
+Today, we’re just going to focus on those closest to the President, like the Vice President, the Cabinet, and the Executive Office of the President.
+We’ll figure out which strategy is most useful in helping the President make things happen and we’ll discuss the controversy around the President’s gradual increase in power.
 Oh, and as many of you noticed - last episode eagle got off too easy.
 Let’s see if we can make it up to you.

-This week Craig Benzine discuses bureaucracies.
+This week Craig Benzine discusses bureaucracies.
 Bureaucracies tend to be associated with unintelligible rules and time-wasting procedures, but they play an important, though controversial, role in governing.
-From the FDA to the EPA, these agencies were established to help the government manage and carry out laws much more efficiently - to bring the rule making and enforcement closer to the experts.
-But the federal bureaucracy (which is part of the executive branch) has a lot of power and sometimes acts likes Congress in creating regulations and like the courts through administrative adjudications.
+From the FDA to the EPA, these agencies were established to help the government manage and carry out laws much more efficiently - to bring rule-making and enforcement closer to the experts.
+But the federal bureaucracy (which is part of the executive branch) has a lot of power and sometimes acts like Congress in creating regulations and like the courts through administrative adjudications.
 It's all a bit problematic for that whole "separation of powers" thing.
 So we'll talk about that too, and the arguments for and against increased federal bureaucracy.